markfinger/python-js-host/README.md

 FUNCTION_TIMEOUT = 10.0

+# Indicates that a manager should be used to spawn host instances
 # DO *NOT* USE THE MANAGER IN PRODUCTION
-# Indicates that a manager be used to spawn host instances
 USE_MANAGER = False

 # When the python process exits, the manager is informed to stop the host once this